 The battlefield proper may be located on the Meath side, but the Battle of the Boyne actually started in Louth for King William's army.
 Marching down William's Glen the Dutch Guards crossed the Boyne and then into Meath, so the fight for progress and Protestantism really pushed southwards from Louth.
 Even today still cheered on from the North and (at least slightly) frowned upon by the South.

 The Louth County Museum in Dundalk highlights not the scenic splendor of the wee county, but the industry that made it prosperous.
-Even cars were once produced here.
-Though the developments promised by Xerox have spectacularly failed (a brand new factory catering for the home office market was surplus to requirements when the printer giant decided to stop ink-jet technology), new business has been found - multinationals have their offices here.
+It may seem like a sleepy county not, but even cars were once produced here.
+Though the developments promised by Xerox have spectacularly failed (a brand new factory catering for the home office market was surplus to requirements when the printer giant decided to stop ink-jet technology), new business has been found with multinationals opting to have some of their Irish offices here.
 The town itself is not really much to look at, but when visiting the museum, a stroll through the center can be rewarding.

 Visiting County Louth and stuck for something to do in the evening?
 Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session ... so why not give it a try?